GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 A number of types of directory are supported the most important of which are indexed and vector directories.
-A vector directory is implemented as a contiguous array with memory elements allocated for every index between zero and its maximum entry.
+A vector directory is implemented as a contiguous array with memory elements allocated for every index between a minimum and a maximum entry.
 Although some entries can be unset this type of directory will not store sparsely indexed data very well.
- Currently it can not store values associated with negative indeces.
 Vectors are generated when the '\<' ... '\>' syntax is used.

 Name-indexed directories are generated when the '\[' .. '\]' syntax is used.
 Currently they can only be indexed by a string.
-This means that a vector (which is indexed by number) can not be converted into an indexed directory - even though vectors incorporated into parts of other directories are represented (e.g. by str) using the '\[' .. '\]' syntax.
+This means that a vector (which is indexed by number) can not be used to hold name-indexed entries.
- This will be changed in the future.

 ### Garbage Collection